18 Sep 2024

 Agile product manager/owner

 An agile product manager tends to be called a ‘product owner’ rather than ‘manager’, and is a key stakeholder in the agile process, responsible for maximising the value of the product resulting from the work of the development team.
-Agile product owners most often use Scrum to manage the product backlog and define priorities.
+Agile product owners most often use AgilePM or Scrum to manage the product backlog and define priorities.
 They focus on ensuring that the team is delivering the most valuable work first.
 They bridge the gap between the stakeholders and the development team, continuously refining and adjusting the product vision based on feedback and evolving market conditions.

 Skills needed in agile leadership, culture, and governance